 Na2CO3 + H2O + CO2 → 2NaHCO3

 Baking soda is a mixture of sodium bicarbonate and weak solid organic acids like tartaric acid and a diluent like cornstarch.
-The mixture produces carbon dioxide by the reaction between the acid and the carbonate giving a porous structure in baking products.
+The mixture produces carbon dioxide through the reaction between the acid and the carbonate, giving a porous structure to baking products.

 Hydroxides are produced by the electrolysis of an aqueous solution of brine.
 Hydrogen and chlorine are obtained as the by-products.
 Hydroxides of alkali metals are strong bases.
 They are deliquescent and form carbonate by reacting with carbon dioxide.
-Some metal salts of Zn, Al, precipitate metallic hydroxides, which dissolve in excess alkali.
+Some metal salts of Zn and Al precipitate metallic hydroxides, which dissolve in excess alkali.

 - ZnCl2 + 2 NaOH → Zn(OH)2 + 2NaCl